Southern Province, Afghanistan

-Southern Province is a defunct province of Afghanistan.
+The Southern Province was a province of Afghanistan.
 The former province's capital was Gardez.

 In March 1924 it was governed by Amr al-Din.
 A dispute between him and a local magistrate led to the Khost rebellion, which saw the entire province rise up against King Amanullah.
 The rebellion lasted until January 1925, and 14,000 people perished as a result of it.

 In 1944–1947, the province was the scene of revolts by various tribes.

 As of 1946, it had a population of 882,170.

 It was dissolved in 1964 to create the province of Paktia.